jdinicola/insomnia-plugin-get-access-token/README.md

 ## Overview

-This plugin simply makes a request to an authorization endpoint, extracts the access token from the response using JSONPath and saves it as template variable, so you can use it anywhere (environment, requests, etc.).
+This plugin simply makes a request to an authorization endpoint, extracts the access token from the response body using JSONPath or from a response header.
+Then saves it as template variable, so you can use it anywhere (environment, requests, etc.).

 This was inspired on Swagger's **"Authorize"** button.